Basic Journal Information

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-48) All the content of the journal is available immediately upon online publication as well as an Early View.
+All the content of the journal for each issue is available immediately upon online publication.
+Once the proofs are made the articles are uploaded open access / free download as an Early View.

-52) Does the SC Journal allows anyone to publishing rights without restrictions?: No. All published material is copyright of SC.
 Any use of articles, figures, tables should cite the source of publication in Scientific Culture (names, title, volume, issue, page number(s)).
-Reproduction for selling purposes is forbidden (download Transfer Copyright Agreement).